Honor Committee Statistical Transparency Reporting Portal

 Overview

 The Advisor will present the student with the IR Letter, written by the Vice Chair for Investigations, which explicitly outlines the Act(s) for which the student has been reported.
-The Advisor and the student will review all the interviews and evidence that have been completed and collected so far in order to gain a clear picture of the alleged Act(s).
-The Advisor will also present the chance of claiming a Contributory Health Impairment (CHI).
-The student and Advisor must sign off on the original IR letter to signify that the student has seen all the evidence and reviewed the other contents of the IR letter.
+The Advisor and the student will review all the information in the possession of the Honor Committee, such as the Report Intake Form, to gain a clear picture of the alleged Act(s).
+The Advisor will also present the Contributory Health Impairment (CHI) process and outline the steps for requesting a CHI hearing.
+The student and Advisor must sign off on the original IR letter to signify that the student has reviewed the letter's contents.

 The student is given seven days—the IR Period—to decide whether they wish to file an IR and, if so, to complete the IR Form.
-To complete the form a student must admit to the act in question and must obtain signatures from the dean of their school or association dean, the Dean of Students or a stand in signatory, and the affected party(s).
-During this time, the investigation is paused.
+To complete the form, a student must admit to the act in question and agree upon proposed amends/corrections as determined by the reporter and third parties.
+All affected parties must sign the IR form.
 If the student needs more time to complete the form, they may receive extensions at the sole reasonable discretion of the Vice Chair for Investigations.

-If the reported student chooses to not submit an Informed Retraction, a full investigation is conducted.
+If the reported student chooses not to submit an Informed Retraction, two investigators are staffed on the case, and a full investigation is conducted.

 Open Charts